American Cancer Society Hope Lodge Lois McClure-Bee Tabakin Building—Burlington

 In the 1960s, Lois's husband was chairman of the annual American Cancer Society Crusade effort, while Bee went door to door raising money for the Society's programs of research, education, and patient services.
 "And I sent my kids out too," she says proudly.

-In the early 1980s the Burlington community needed temporary housing for cancer patients traveling to Fletcher Allen Health Care for treatment.
+In the early 1980s the Burlington community needed temporary housing for cancer patients traveling to Fletcher Allen Health Care, now the University of Vermont Medical Center, for treatment.
 The American Cancer Society set out to establish a Hope Lodge in 1983, and Bee was among the first to offer help.

 Two decades later, as plans began taking shape for the new building, Bee decided Lois was the person to call for help, and they met to discuss what needed to be done.
 "I said, 'Do you think you'd be interested in donating?'"
 Bee recalled.
 "I asked thinking she would go home and think about it, but she just said right then and there: 'Yes.'"